Skip to content

 A Collection of Resources Promoting Mental Wellness and Resilience During Challenging Times

 • For Natick, Westborough, Walpole, and many other MA residents in participating communities, the William James INTERFACE Referral Service is a mental health and wellness referral Helpline available Monday through Friday, 9 am-5 pm, at 888-244-6843 (toll free).
-The William James Resource Hub also has a collection of helpful links across a range of important topics that is available to everyone.
+William James College also offers several helpful guides and resources available here.

-• The Metrowest Referral Line from Behavioral Health Partners has care coordinators who are available by phone at 1-844-528-6800 Monday through Friday to speak about mental health and social service concerns that you may have for yourself, a loved one, or a person in your care and help make referrals to health care and other service providers.
+• The Behavioral Health Partners Navigation Line has care coordinators available at 1-844-528-6800 Monday through Friday to speak about mental health and social service concerns that you may have for yourself, a loved one, or a person in your care and help make referrals to health care and other service providers.

 • Newton-Wellesley Hospital’s The Resilience Project is an innovative school and community based initiative designed to promote the mental health and well-being of children and adolescents and improve access to mental health treatment resources.
-To learn more about their free services for schools, parents/caregivers and community organizations, and their upcoming events and resources, visit their website HERE, email NWHResilienceProject@partners.org or call 617-243-5497.
+To learn more about their free services for schools, parents/caregivers and community organizations, and their upcoming events and resources, visit their website HERE.

 "Being mentally healthy is not about feeling good, calm, relaxed, or happy (though those are all wonderful emotions!).
 Instead, mental health is about two things: having feelings that fit the situation and managing those emotions well."